1660 Lincoln Street Suite 2000, Denver, CO 80264

 Minors have no legal capacity to manage property.
 Thus, transferring property and other assets to minors can be problematic.
 For example, parents or other adults may wish to convey a small amount of property to a minor without investing...
 Read more.

-• Mischaracterization of Divorce Payments as Alimony
+• Tax Treatment of Payments Mischaracterized as Alimony

 Most divorces involve a division of property between the spouses.
 If there are children from the marriage, the parent not granted custody usually must pay monthly child support.
 In addition, one of the spouses may be granted monthly...
 Read more.